 - The judge may believe that the contempt is willful because the person is lying, exaggerating his excuse or that the person is not acting in good faith.

 What happens if the judge finds someone in willful contempt of a child support obligation in Rhode Island?

-If a obligor parent is sentenced to the ACI for non payment of child support, how does the person get out of jail?
+If an obligor parent is sentenced to the ACI for non-payment of child support, how does the person get out of jail?

 Searches related to ri child support | child support ri

 ri child support phone number